-ATSU is comprised of two campuses, Kirksville, Missouri, and Mesa, Arizona.
-Other ATSU locations also meet Clery Act criteria and include ATSU-Missouri School of Dentistry & Oral Health's (ATSU-MOSDOH) St. Louis Dental Center in ST. Louis, Missouri; ATSU Santa Maria, California, and distance learning sites for ATSU-School of Osteopathic Medicine in Arizona (ATSU-SOMA).
+ATSU is comprised of three campuses, Kirksville, Missouri, Mesa, Arizona, and Santa Maria, California.
+Other ATSU locations also meet Clery Act criteria and include ATSU-Missouri School of Dentistry & Oral Health (ATSU-MOSDOH) St. Louis Dental Center in ST. Louis, Missouri; and distance learning sites for ATSU-School of Osteopathic Medicine in Arizona (ATSU-SOMA).
 Separate ASRS are published for each of ATSU's locations.
 This report is for the Mesa, Arizona campus, located at 5850 E. Still Circle, Mesa, Arizona 85206.

-This 2021 ASR includes crime statistics reported to ATSU Security, local law enforcement, and designated campus security authorities (CSAs), including but not limited to deans, vice president and associate vice president for student affairs, assistant vice president for human resources, director of human resources, vice president & general counsel, and Title IX coordinator.
+This 2022 ASR includes crime statistics reported to ATSU Security, local law enforcement, and designated campus security authorities (CSAs), including but not limited to deans, vice president and associate vice president for student affairs, assistant vice president for human resources, director of human resources, vice president & general counsel, and Title IX coordinator.

-ATSU policies concerning safety, security, fire, sexual offenses, and alcohol/drug use are also found in the 2021 ASRs.
+ATSU policies concerning safety, security, fire, sexual offenses, and alcohol/drug use are also found in the 2022 ASRs.

-ATSU ASRs are prepared by Dawn Shaffer, compliance manager, in cooperation with local law enforcement authorities, University campus security authorities, and various other offices of the University.
-Questions about the 2021 ASRs may be referred to Matthew Heeren, vice president & general counsel, at mheeren@atsu.edu, 660.626.2522, or Dawn Shaffer at dshaffer@atsu.edu, 660.626.2004.
+ATSU ASRs are prepared by ATSU Security department, in cooperation with local law enforcement authorities, University campus security authorities, and various other offices of the University.
+Questions about the 2022 ASRs may be referred to Matthew Heeren, vice president & general counsel, at mheeren@atsu.edu, 660.626.2522, or Michelle Gibson at michellegibson@atsu.edu 660.626.2004.